WebKit/WebKit/LayoutTests/webgl/1.0.2/resources/webgl_test_files/test-guidelines.md

     *   All JavaScript must start with "use strict";

-*   If adding a new test edit the approriate 00_test_list.txt file
+*   If adding a new test edit the appropriate 00_test_list.txt file

     Each folder has a 00_test_list.txt file that lists the test in that folder.
-    Each new test should be prefixed with the option `--min-version <version>` where version is 1 more than the newest official verison.
+    Each new test should be prefixed with the option `--min-version <version>` where version is 1 more than the newest official version.
 At the time of this writing all new tests should be prefixed with `--min-version 1.0.2`